mblode/vscode-one-dark-italic/README.md

 ### Installation
 Install through Visual Studio Code extensions.
 Search for One Dark Italic Theme

-Visual Studio Code Market Place: Twig Language
+Visual Studio Code Market Place: One Dark Italic Theme

 It can also be installed using: